FrankBeatrice/blog0-template/about/index.md

   order: 3
 ---

+Software Engineer-Strategist-Writer-Critque-skeptic-dreamer
 • I am a person that writes stuff.
-• I am a polygot.
+  - I am a polygot.

-definitely should have started doing what he loved when he was younger.

-Software Engineer-Strategist-Writer-Critque-skeptic-dreamer

 This is my home on the internet
-You can find topics I've written about, content I thought was worth sharing & more
+You can find topics I've written about, content I thought wasworth sharing & more